sensein/b2aiprep/README.md

 2. Batch process audio files

-This requires a CSV file, where each line is of the form: path/to/audio.wav,subject_id,task_name
+This requires a CSV file, where each line is of the form: path/to/audio.wav

+This also supports a CSV file where each line is of the form: path/to/audio.wav,subject_id,task_name

+To generate this csv file from the Production directory pulled from wasabi, use command 3.

 ```bash
 b2aiprep-cli batchconvert filelist.csv --plugin cf n_procs=2 --outdir out